astronomer/docs/astro/cli/get-started-cli.md

 :::

-## Step 3: Developing locally with the CLI
+## Step 3: Develop locally with the CLI

 The `astro dev` command options include a number of other useful actions that you can use while developing locally.